-Payment of the Scholarship Award will be made through the respective law school’s financial aid department and is to be used for tuition and fees and expenses during the Spring semester or quarter immediately subsequent to the annual Competition.
-Any Scholarship Award amount remaining after payment of the tuition and fees and expenses during the Spring semester or quarter will be paid directly to the Winner.
-If any Winners are not enrolled in law school during the Spring Semester due to Fall Semester or quarter graduation, or due to having fulfilled the requirements of graduation, or due to any reason not related to academic eligibility or disciplinary actions, that Winner will receive the Scholarship Award through direct payment of the awarded amount to the Winner rather than through the law school’s financial aid department.
+Payment of the Scholarship Award will be made through the respective law school’s financial aid department and is to be used for tuition and fees and expenses during the Spring semester or quarter, or in the semester or quarter immediately subsequent to the Spring Competition.
+Any Scholarship Award amount remaining after payment of the tuition and fees and expenses during the Spring semester or quarter, or in the semester or quarter immediately subsequent to the Spring Competition, will be paid directly to the Winner.
+If any Winners are not enrolled in law school during the Spring Semester due to graduation, or due to having fulfilled the requirements of graduation, or due to any reason not related to academic eligibility or disciplinary actions, that Winner will receive the Scholarship Award through direct payment of the awarded amount to the Winner rather than through the law school’s financial aid department.
 Any Winner not enrolled in the Spring Semester due to academic eligibility or disciplinary action is ineligible to receive any Scholarship Award as of the date of the academic ineligibility or disciplinary action.

-These Procedures & Guidelines are specific to this Competition and do not apply to the existing Ben Love Scholarship at Southern Methodist University Dedman School of Law.
+These Procedures & Guidelines are specific to this Competition and do not apply to any other competition of the Insurance Law Section.